-The village of Montine at that time was still mostly forested, with only a few vineyards or fields.
-Because their plantings were set off from their house about 30 kilometers, they would commute and often sleep in a stable while the worked the vines.
-Keep in mind, this is before most people had cars. so a 30 kilometer commute to far was radical.
+At that time he village of Montine was still mostly forested, with only a few vineyards or fields.
+Because their plantings were set off from their house about 30 kilometers, they would travel and often sleep in a stable while they worked the vines.
+Keep in mind, this is before most people had cars, so a 30 kilometer commute to farm was radical.

 Marco’s parents continued to work the vineyards and bought up some of the land from the cousins, expanding the estate and building an extra cellar.
 At this point the new land was rented out to tomato canners, but the family farmed and picked all the tomatoes by hand.

 In 2000, Marco quit his job selling boats to help his aging parents farm and make wine.
 In 2001, he bought an additional two hectares of vineyards from an uphill neighbor.
 In 2004 a new cellar was completed to keep up with Cordani’s expanding production.